 The module is assessed by a film review and an essay and there are two contact hours per week.

 When we talk about ‘identity’, what do we really mean?
 How are identities constructed, shaped and consolidated?
 What critical and theoretical tools do we need to be able to talk about them from an academic perspective?
 This module begins by introducing different paradigms of thought on what identity might be and then proceeds to explore different reflections on, representations of and debates around questions of identity.
 You will explore key, controversial issues including: national identity; the status and definitions of the family in Italian society and culture; gender identities; feminism; sexualities; ethnic and racial identities.
 You will trace and analyse narratives of identity in a variety of texts: novels, films, political manifestos, critical and theoretical texts, journalism, television programmes, multi-media.
 This is a very interactive module, assessed through an essay, a group presentation and written summary, and contributions to a web forum that runs through the year.
 There are two contact hours per week.

-Reading Dante, Petrarca and Boccaccio (option, 20 credits)
+Reading Dante, Petrarca and Boccaccio (optional module)

 This module is about learning the skills to analyse, and experiencing the pleasure of reading the “Three Crowns” in the original.
 We will begin with Dante’s Vita Nova, and follow the development of his discourse on love through relevant passages in the Commedia.
 Petrarch’s unresolved, conflicted and yet harmonious notion of love will then be explored through his Rime, while a thorough reading of Boccaccio’s Decamerone, the first ever book to be dedicated to “enamoured women”, will introduce us in the elegant, witty and realistic narrative of a literary world that brings to life its medieval, contemporary, and yet modern, values.

 The Ideal and the Real in Renaissance Literature and Art (optional module)